-Kate Douglas is a NYC-based performer, songwriter and theatre artist who seeks to empower and challenge audiences about the limits of their world through work that draws influence from myth, memory and the surreal.
+Kate Douglas is a NYC-based theatre artist, songwriter and performer who seeks to empower and challenge audiences about the limits of their world through myth, memory and the surreal.

-Since graduating from NYU, she has devised numerous original theatre/music hybrid works featuring alternative folk music with roots in bluegrass, country and rock with an emphasis on story, most notably her genre-defying piece The Imaginary Menagerie, which has had incarnations at Joe’s Pub and Ars Nova in addition to a year-long residency at The McKittrick Hotel that featured guest performances from Todd Almond, PigPen Theatre Co., Shaina Taub, Kiah Victoria and Shayfer James, among others.
+Since graduating from NYU, she has devised numerous original theatre/music hybrid works featuring alternative folk music with roots in bluegrass, country and rock with an emphasis on story.
+Her music has been performed at Ars Nova, Joe’s Pub, The McKittrick Hotel, Links Hall (Chicago) and the Korzo Theater (the Netherlands) by artists such as Todd Almond, PigPen Theatre Co., Shaina Taub and Kiah Victoria, and her work has been developed at The National Theater Institute, Artemisia Theatre, HERE Arts Center and the Writer’s Colony at Goodspeed.
+This summer she is attending the Johnny Mercer Songwriters Project at Northwestern University.
 Her first EP, The Blue House, is available now.

-She has been awarded the National Society of Arts and Letters’s Lavinia Kohl Award for Excellence in Literature and the NJ Young Playwrights Award for her playwriting, and her play Outriders was included in Artemisia Theatre’s 2014 Fall Festival in Chicago.
-Her poetry has been published in Burningword Literary Journal, Contrary Magazine and Potluck Magazine, among others.
+She has been awarded the National Society of Arts and Letters’ Lavinia Kohl Award and the NJ Young Playwrights Award, and her poetry has been published in Burningword Literary Journal and Contrary Magazine.

 She one day hopes to write music and poetry in four languages.